mhoban/rainbow_bridge/README.md

 # Description of rainbow_bridge command-line options

-rainbow_bridge allows for a good deal of customization with regard to which and how various elements of the pipeline are run.
+rainbow_bridge allows for a good deal of customization.
 All command-line options can be either be passed as-is or saved in a parameters file.
 For details on saving options in a parameters file, see [below](#specifying-parameters-in-a-parameter-file).

 To see a detailed list of available command-line options, run:
 ```console